Intrinsic Geometry-Based Angular Covariance: A Novel Framework for Nonparametric Changepoint Detection in Meteorological Data: Numerical Studies

-To generate the power surface and the corresponding contour, the location of the changepoint is considered at $k^{*}=\frac{n}{2},$ and the mean direction vector before the change is $(\mu_\phi, \mu_\theta)=(0,0).$ After the change, a shift of $(\delta_\phi,\delta_\theta)$ in the mean direction vector is added to the initial one.
+\textbf{Power surface and contour:} To generate the power surface and the corresponding contour, the location of the changepoint is considered at $k^{*}=\frac{n}{2},$ and the mean direction vector before the change is $(\mu_\phi, \mu_\theta)=(0,0).$ After the change, a shift of $(\delta_\phi,\delta_\theta)$ in the mean direction vector is added to the initial one.
 Both $\delta_\phi,\delta_\theta$ take $21$ equispaced values in $[-\frac{\pi}{2},\frac{\pi}{2}].$ We performed $10^4$ iterations to compute the power of the test statistic, $\mathcal{M}_n$ in Equation-\ref{torus_test_statistic} for sample size of $n=500$ at the level of $5\%.$ The plots are reported for three types of dependent data for this model.
 Since the value $\kappa_3$ decides the dependency between the random angles in this model, we keep $\kappa_1 = \kappa_2 = 2$ throughout and vary $\kappa_3$.
-Figure-\ref{sin_model_power_plot}(A) and (B) depict the power surface and the corresponding contour plot for independent data from the model given in Equation-\ref{sine model bv} with $\kappa_3 = 0$.
-Figure-\ref{sin_model_power_plot}(C) and (D) depicts the power surface and the corresponding contour plot for the data with right tilted association (positively dependent) from the model given in Equation-\ref{sine model bv} with $\kappa_3 = 2$.
-Figure-\ref{sin_model_power_plot}(E) and (F) depict the power surface and the corresponding contour plot for the data with left tilted association (negatively dependent) from the model given in Equation-\ref{sine model bv} with $\kappa_3 = -2$.
-The surface and contour plots clearly indicate that the power of the test converges to one.
+Figure~\ref{sin_model_power_plot}(a), (b), and (c) depict the contour plots for data generated from the model in Equation-\ref{sine model bv} under three scenarios: independence (\(\kappa_3 = 0\)), right-tilted association (positive dependence, \(\kappa_3 = 2\)), and left-tilted association (negative dependence, \(\kappa_3 = -2\)), respectively.
+The corresponding surface plots are shown in Figure~\ref{sin_model_power_plot}(d), (e), and (f).
+These surface and contour plots clearly demonstrate that the power of the test converges to one.
+In addition, we evaluate the empirical power of $\mathcal{M}_n$ under the alternative hypothesis $H_{1t}$.
+In Table-\ref{table:sacc_power_diff_loc} the powers are reported for change-point locations at $\frac{n}{3}$, $\frac{n}{2}$, and $\frac{2n}{3}$ for sample sizes $n = 60$, $150$, and $600$.
+For this simulation the samples are drawn from the von Mises sine model with concentration parameters $\kappa_1 = \kappa_2 = 2.5$ and a non-zero dependency parameter $\kappa_3 = 1$.
+The mean direction before the change point is set to $(\mu_\phi, \mu_\theta) = (0, 0)$, and a shift of $\left(\frac{\pi}{6}, \frac{\pi}{6}\right)$ is applied after the change point.